Cultivating the Next Generation of Produce Shoppers at Southern Exposure - Produce Market Guide

 “It's a discovery process for the younger generation,” he says.
 “We want to show how easy it is to add vegetables to meals.”

-Adrienne Barrero and Lavanya Setia at the National Mango Board's SEPC Southern Exposure booth.
+Adrienne Barrero and Lavanya Setia are shown at the National Mango Board's Southern Exposure booth.

-Nutrition is a major trend, says Lavanya Setia, director of marketing with the National Mango Board.
-The organization debuted some new point-of-sale displays that really highlight the health benefits that mangos offer.
+Nutrition is a major trend, says Lavanya Setia, director of marketing for the National Mango Board.
+The organization debuted some new point-of-sale displays that really highlight the health benefits that mangoes offer.

 She says this goes beyond just nutrients and macros to micros.

-And many retailers that visited the National Mango Board's SEPC Southern Exposure booth wanted to talk about availability and what the season will look like.
+Many retailers who visited the National Mango Board's booth wanted to talk about availability and what the season will look like.

 “Retailers are trying to get ahead,” Setia says.

-“Retailers are getting curious about the varieties and learn what different mangoes are good for,” she says.
-“So, they can market them appropriately.”
+“Retailers are getting curious about the varieties and learn what different mangoes are good for so they can market them appropriately,” she says.

-Bob Catinella and CarrieAnn Arias at the USA Pears SEPC Southern Exposure booth.
+Bob Catinella and CarrieAnn Arias are shown at the USA Pears booth at Southern Exposure.

 Fiber is a big focus for Pears USA as talk of “fibermaxxing” continues to build.
 Pears USA showcases new bins at Southern Exposure that talk to the health benefits of a diet rich in pears.

-“It's just begun,” CarrieAnn Arias, president and CEO of Pears USA, says of the fiber wave that is hitting social media.
+“It's just begun,” Pears USA President and CEO CarrieAnn Arias says of the fiber wave that is hitting social media.

-Arias says she's seen more and more interest in pears as being a part of a fiber-rich diet and she says it's been a good move for the organization to bring on a registered dietician to help keep the conversation up about pears and fiber.
+Arias says she's seen more interest in pears as being a part of a fiber-rich diet, and she says it's been a good move for the organization to bring on a registered dietitian to help keep the conversation up about pears and fiber.

 “As consumers looking for pears a part of a healthy diet, we're poised to capitalize,” she says.

 There's also a greater discussion of how fiber is a good partner to protein, which supports whole-body health.
-Pears provides a flexible option, Arias says.
+Pears provide a flexible option, Arias says.

-Mike Stephan, Amy Wood, Ben Mossing and Leslie Harden at Monterey Mushrooms' SEPC Southern Exposure booth.
+Mike Stephan, Amy Wood, Ben Mossing and Leslie Harden are shown at Monterey Mushrooms' Southern Exposure booth.

-Monterey Mushrooms debuted a new teal with a top seal, which will protect mushrooms in transit.
-Mike Stephan, vice president of sales and business development with Monterey Mushrooms, says the visually appealing packaging also offers a visible best-by date and country of origin.
+Monterey Mushrooms debuted a new till with a top seal, which will protect mushrooms in transit.
+Mike Stephan, vice president of sales and business development for Monterey Mushrooms, says the visually appealing packaging also offers a visible best-by date and country of origin.
 Highlighting the nutritional value of mushrooms is important.

-Stephan says Monterrey has focused a lot on the 18-42-year-old consumers as an emerging segment of shoppers.
-Mushrooms offer distinct flavors through various varieties, and the numerous health benefits of a diet rich in mushrooms.
+Stephan says Monterey has focused a lot on 18- to 42-year-old consumers as an emerging segment of shoppers.
+Mushrooms offer distinct flavors through various varieties, and there are numerous health benefits from a diet rich in mushrooms.

-“They have the potential to become the next generation of mushroom consumers,” Stephan says of the 18-42-year-old shopper.
+“They have the potential to become the next generation of mushroom consumers,” Stephan says of the shopper in that age range.

-Kirby Maragulia, Rebecca Kilburn, Amanda Keefer and Andrea Wiggins at the Healthy Family Project's SEPC Southern Exposure booth.
+Kirby Maragulia, Rebecca Kilburn, Amanda Keefer and Andrea Wiggins are shown at the Healthy Family Project's Southern Exposure booth.

-Amanda Keefer, senior director of marketing and communications with the Happy Family Project, says the organization's annual reception, which had to be relocated indoors, went well.
+Amanda Keefer, senior director of marketing and communications with the Healthy Family Project, says the organization's annual reception, which had to be relocated indoors, went well.
 She says she's seen how the organization, launched in 2002, has shown growth and highlighted its mission of “do well by doing good” at Southern Exposure.
-Keefer says the Happy Family Project helps companies flourish while doing good.
+Keefer says the Healthy Family Project helps companies flourish while doing good.

-Keefer says that while there are many influencers that popped up in the fresh produce industry, the Happy Family Project has leaned into dietitians.
+Keefer says that while there are many influencers who popped up in the fresh produce industry, the Healthy Family Project has leaned into dietitians.

-Happy Family Project has launched a “5 Minutes with a Dietitian” to help promote healthy produce and promote produce as a mood booster.
+Healthy Family Project has launched a “5 Minutes with a Dietitian” initiative to help promote healthy produce and promote produce as a mood booster.

 Listings of Interest